sean-mcgregor/ge-project-2021-2022/README.md

 git clone https://github.com/sean-mcgregor/ge-project-2021-2022.git
 ```

 Run the Unity Hub and click the *ADD* button.
 Locate the project folder and open it.
 When finished importing, you can run the project with the Unity engine.
+This will open the game in Unity in such a way where the user can edit variables and change code.
 Press the play button and you can start to control your character.

+Alternatively, you can navigate to the build folder in \Procedural Generation Project\Built Project\ and then run the "Procedural Generation Project.exe" file.
+This will run the game in a more standard "game" format in its own window.

+Once the game is running, you can use the W, A, S, and D keys to control your player and explore the world.
+You can stop the game using the Play button again, or alternatively the pause button.

 Make sure to turn your volume up!
 Try using headphones for 3D audio.

-Once the game is running, you can use the W, A, S, and D keys to control your player and explore the world.
-You can stop the game using the Play button again, or alternatively the pause button.

 # How it works
 The Unity engine is used to run C# code which I have written.